ac2dc/EDA/README.md

-# EDA in olymppic data.
+# EDA in olympic data.